How to Read the Contents of a File into a Database BLOB Attribute

 Click the canvas and begin typing "AttributeFileWriter".
 Add it to the workspace and connect it to the parks feature type.

 Double-click the transformer to open its parameters.
-Here we can specify which attribute we want to write out as a file.
+Here, we can specify which attribute we want written to a file.
 We will use the @Value() expression to set the JPEG filename based on the park name.

 Set the parameters as follows: